 Messages to campers can be accepted via email to [email protected].
 However, campers do not have access to computers and, therefore, cannot reply electronically.
 We will distribute email messages along with regular mail.
 In general, we prefer handwritten letters and ask that any incoming emails be limited to a maximum of two per week.

-Our policy is that campers will not receive phone calls at camp, unless special arrangements have been made.
+Our policy is that campers will not receive phone calls at camp.
 Some campers have a difficult time adjusting to camp after talking with their relatives or friends on the phone.
 In case of a family emergency or camper birthday, please contact a Director to arrange a phone conversation with your son.
 The main number for the camp is 207-627-4510.
 Parents are welcome to call and speak with a Director at any time; even for a brief check-in.

 Please do not send “care packages” or have your child arrive with food, candy or beverages, including energy drink packets.
 Food attracts animals and bugs, while small toys are unnecessary and create a nuisance.
 Campers receive ample and well-balanced meals and snacks throughout the day.
 We appreciate your cooperation and ask that you inform friends and relatives about this policy.
 If there is an essential item that a camper needs (clothing or reading material) please limit these packages to one per session.
 The opening of any package received will be carefully supervised by staff and all food products will be removed.

 Laundry will be sent out weekly for each camper and it will be returned the following day.
 Please mark all of your son’s belongings.
 Each camper needs a Netop laundry bag, which is purchased through the Camp Store.
 The camp is not responsible for clothing, equipment and other personal items that are left behind, misplaced or damaged.